aws-samples/mlops-pipeline-prestodb/blog_post.md

         model is registered with the [Model
         Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html).

-        ***The model is registered with the Model Registry with approval status set to `PendingManualApproval`.
-This means the model cannot be deployed on a SageMaker Endpoint unless its status in the registry is changed to `Approved` manually via the SageMaker console, programmatically or through a Lambda function.***
+        ***The model is registered with the model registry with an approval status set to `PendingManualApproval`.
+This means the model cannot be deployed on a SageMaker endpoint unless its status in the registry is changed to `Approved` manually via the SageMaker console, programmatically or through a Lambda function.***

-        ***Now that the model is registered, you can get access to the registered model manually on the SageMaker studio Model Registry console, or programmatically in the next notebook, approve it and run the second portion of this solution: Batch Transform Step***
+        ***Now that the model is registered, you can get access to the registered model manually on the SageMaker Studio Model Registry console or programmatically in the next notebook, approve it, and run the second portion of this solution: Batch Transform Step***